Covid-19 planning part 1 – the shutdown

 Non-elective respiratory demand is going to be tricky to model because covid-19 does not appear in most of your historical data, so there is no reliable baseline demand to measure.

-You will therefore want to ensure that your historical data is entirely from the pre-covid-19 period for consistency, and make assumptions about the effect of covid-19.
+You will therefore want to ensure that your historical data is drawn entirely from the pre-covid-19 period for consistency, and make assumptions about the effect of covid-19.
 Public Health may be able to help you.

 The statistical fields PastExtraDem (past extra demand, to be added to the measured past demand) or FutExtraDem (future extra demand) are probably the best ones to use to add demand.
 PastExtraDem might be easier because you don’t need to change it if you change the length of the future period.